Stepping back in time: Highlands County Heritage Festival

 “The older I get, the more I like history and I love the history of Highlands County.” he said.

-One room in the Lockett Home currently has artwork on display from Avon Park High School students and the Avon Park Historical Society has an apron display in the kitchen.
+One room in the Lockett Home currently has artwork on display from Sebring High School students and the Avon Park Historical Society has an apron display in the kitchen.

 Heartland Cultural Alliance member Gaylen Thomas noted this is a first-time event at the Lockett Estate.